top-shaman/ume-eth/README.md

 If not, you should see a blue flag on your MetaMask Browser icon, like this:
 ![MetaMask notification](/public/MetaMask-Notification.png)
-Click it, and then you should be able to connect.
+Click it, and then you should be able to connect.\n

-\* _Be sure to pay attention to your MetaMask, because if there's a pending action, it will show a similar flag_
+\* _Be sure to pay attention to your MetaMask, because if there's a pending action, it will show a similar flag_\n

-\** _You must be in Ropsten Ethereum Network to connect Wallet to Network, a flag should pop up saying 'UME not deployed to network' if you're on the wrong network
+\*\* _You must be in Ropsten Ethereum Network to connect Wallet to Network, a flag should pop up saying 'UME not deployed to network' if you're on the wrong network_

 ## UME User Guide
 ### Creating a Profile